-- o a list of work packages (table 3.1b); - o a list of major deliverables (table 3.1c); - graphical presentation of the components showing how they inter-relate (Pert chart or similar). - △ Give full details.
+- brief presentation of the overall structure of the project plan; - timing of the different work packages and their components (Gantt chart or similar); - detailed work description, i.e.: - o a description of each work package (table 3.1a); - a list of work packages (table 3.1b); - a list of major deliverables (table 3.1c); - graphical presentation of the components showing how they inter-relate (Pert chart or similar). - △ Give full details.
 Base your account on the logical structure of the project and the stages in which it is to be carried out.
 Include details of the resources to be allocated to each work package.
-The number of work packages should be proportionate to the scale and complexity of the project. - A You should give enough detail in each work package to justify the proposed resources to be allocated and also quantified information so that progress can be monitored, including by the Commission. - ▲ You are advised to include a distinct work package on 'management' (see section 3.2) and to give due visibility in the project plan to 'data management', 'dissemination and exploitation' and 'communication activities', either with distinct tasks or distinct work packages. - A You will be required to include an updated (or confirmed) 'plan for the dissemination and exploitation of results' in both the periodic and final reports.
-(This does not apply to topics where a draft plan was not required in the relevant work plan) This should include a record of activities related to dissemination and exploitation that have been undertaken and those still planned.
-A report of completed and planned communication activities will also be required. - ▲ If relevant consider including strategy for: - implementation of the projects results in the drug development, regulatory setting, clinical and healthcare practices and/or decision making processes; - interaction with regulators/HTA bodies (e.g through Qualification advice /opinion, etc..) to achieve the uptake of these results; - engagement with other relevant stakeholders (e.g patients, prescribers, payers etc..) that would need to be involved in translation process. - ▲ The expected deliverables and milestones should also be sufficiently broken down to allow, as far as possible, for the annual reporting and monitoring of the progress and outputs of the project.
+The number of work packages should be proportionate to the scale and complexity of the project. - △ You should give enough detail in each work package to justify the proposed resources to be allocated and also quantified information so that progress can be monitored, including by the IMI2 JU. - ▲ You are advised to include a distinct work package on 'management' (see section 3.2) and to give due visibility in the project plan to 'data management', 'dissemination and exploitation' and 'communication activities', either with distinct tasks or distinct work packages. - ▲ You will be required to include an updated (or confirmed) 'plan for the dissemination and exploitation of results' in both the periodic and final reports.
+(This does not apply to topics where a draft plan was not required in the relevant IMI2 JU Annual Work Plan) This should include a record of activities related to dissemination and exploitation that have been undertaken and those still planned.
+A report of completed and planned communication activities will also be required. - ▲ If your project is taking part in the Pilot on Open Research Data, you must include a 'data management plan' as a distinct deliverable within the first 6 months of the project.
+A template for such a plan is given in the guidelines on data management in the H2020 Online Manual.
+This deliverable will evolve during the lifetime of the project in order to present the status of the project's reflections on data management. - ▲ If relevant consider including strategy for: - implementation of the projects results in the drug development, regulatory setting, clinical and healthcare practices and/or decision making processes; - interaction with regulators/HTA bodies (e.g through Qualification advice /opinion, etc..) to achieve the uptake of these results; - engagement with other relevant stakeholders (e.g patients, prescribers, payers etc..) that would need to be involved in translation process. - ⚠ The expected deliverables and milestones should also be sufficiently broken down to allow, as far as possible, for the annual reporting and monitoring of the progress and outputs of the project.